EnesCinr/claude-code-pomodoro-app/README.md

 Pomodoro Focus is a desktop application that helps you organize your work using the Pomodoro Technique, manage tasks, and track your productivity statistics.

+## NOTE
+This project fully made with Claude Code for testing new AI capabilities.

 ## Features

 - **Pomodoro Timer**: 25-minute work sessions followed by 5-minute short breaks, with longer 15-minute breaks after completing 4 pomodoros